KARNATISAITHARUN/documentation/policies/policy-language.md

 CONCLUSION attacker-controlled-from-http = FLOW IO http -> DATA attacker-controlled
 ```

-Finally, both source and sink tags can be restricted, e.g., to capture flows from files to http, using the rule
+Both source and sink tags can be restricted, e.g., to capture flows from files to http, using the directive

 ```
 CONCLUSION file-to-http = FLOW IO file -> IO http